It is essential that businesses are keeping their workplaces COVID-secure to protect our key workers and the vulnerable.

 3. Greater Productivity

-Many people have reported that they are more productive when working from home due to having less distractions, a quieter working environment, no office politics and the ability to take breaks when needed.
+Many people have reported that they are more productive when working from home due to having fewer distractions, a quieter working environment, no office politics and the ability to take breaks when needed.

 Benefits of working in the office